mahek-p41/cynergi/README.md

 ### Local Database
 To start the local database `cyn db start dev`

-The Local database runs Postgres 9.3 via docker with 2 databases.
-One is the **cynergidb** which is intended to survive restarts of the cynergi-middleware application.
-The other is the **cynergidevelopdb** and is intended to be refreshed by the cynergi-middleware everytime it restarts.
-This is as close to running production as can be achieved.
-The databases require fastinfo dumps from a CST or production machine to operate.

 #### cynergidb
 Local semi-persistent PostgreSQL database hosted by docker.
 States of the database can be captured via the pg_dump command.